-Castro, Clementi, and MacDonald (2004):
+Castro et al. (2004):

-We collected the data using the sources given in Castro, Clementi, and MacDonald (2004).
-The dependent variable is the average annual growth rate of real GDP per worker 1967-1996.
-Real GDP per worker is from the Penn World Tables, version 6.1.
-The set of countries corresponds to the 49 countries in La Porta, Lopez-de-Silanes, Shleifer, and Vishny (1998) except we do not have data for Germany, Jordan, Venezuela, Switzerland, Zimbabwe, and Taiwan.
-Castro, Clementi, and MacDonald (2004) use four of the indicators of nvestor protection introduced by La Porta, Lopez-de-Silanes, Shleifer, and Vishny (1998).
+We collected the data using the sources given in Castro et al. (2004).
+The dependent variable is the average annual growth rate of real GDP per worker in 1967-1996.
+Real GDP per worker is from the Penn World Tables, version 6.1 (Heston et al. (2002)).
+The set of countries corresponds to the 49 countries in La Porta et al. (1998) except we do not have data for Germany, Jordan, Venezuela, Switzerland, Zimbabwe, and Taiwan.
+Castro et al. (2004) use four of the indicators of investor protection introduced by La Porta et al. (1998).
 The variable CR is an index aggregating different creditor rights in firm reorganization and liquidation upon default.
-The indicator antidirector rights (AR), and the dummy one share-one vote (OV), are two indices of shareholder rights geared towards measuring the ability of small shareholders to participate in decision making.
-Finally, the index rule of law (RL), proxies for the quality of law enforcement.
-These variables are described in more details in La Porta, Lopez-de-Silanes, Shleifer, and Vishny (1998).
+The indicator anti-director rights geared toward measuring the ability of small shareholders to participate in decision making.
+Finally, the index rule of law (RL) proxies for the quality of law enforcement.
+These variables are described in more details in La Porta et al. (1998).